Elmhurst Avenue station: Construction and opening

 The Queens Boulevard Line was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens, with a stop at Elmhurst Avenue.
 The line was first proposed in 1925.
 Construction of the line was approved by the New York City Board of Estimate on October 4, 1928.
 The line was constructed using the cut-and-cover tunneling method, and to allow pedestrians to cross, temporary bridges were built over the trenches.

 The first section of the line opened on August 19, 1933 from the connection to the Eighth Avenue Line at 50th Street to Roosevelt Avenue in Jackson Heights.
 Later that year, a $23 million loan was approved to finance the remainder of the line, along with other IND lines.
 The remainder of the line was built by the Public Works Administration.
 In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
 Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.
 The chief engineer of the Elmhurst Avenue station was Robert Ridgway and the design engineer was Aaron I. Raisman.

 In August 1936, tracks were installed all the way to 178th Street, and the stations to Union Turnpike were completed.
 On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike.
+The E train, which initially served all stops on the new extension, began making express stops in April 1937, and local GG trains began serving the extension at the time.

 Later years

 The opening of the Elmhurst Avenue station resulted in the development of Elmhurst as a commercial and residential neighborhood.
 This station was listed on the National Register of Historic Places on July 6, 2005, as structure number 05000672.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.